 “It’s just…,” I repeated, followed by nothing.

-Every attempt to speak came up short.
-My mind raced through a thousand images and phrases.
+Every attempt to speak came up short while my mind raced through a thousand images and phrases.
 As if he could see my scrambled thoughts, Robert said, “Tell me one thing.
 Tell me about just one thing that’s on your mind.”

 My tongue and brain seemed knotted together.